CO-FOUNDER, ARTISTIC DIRECTOR & CHIEF EXECUTIVE OFFICER

 Bairos closely collaborates with some of today’s most ground-breaking and eclectic, genre-bending composers and artists such as Academy Award Winning guitarist-composer Bryce Dessner, singer-songwriter-violinist Kishi Bashi, neo-funk soul-singer Bilal, and the classical cross-over group Project Trio.
 Bairos also regularly works with multi-platinum selling singer-song-writer, Ben Folds.
 Further collaborations include MacArthur “Genius” Fellowship recipient Jeremy Denk, as well as famed American pianists’ Garrick Ohlsson, and Anne-Marie McDermott.

 Bairos has also crafted interactive programs and concerts for orchestras, including SymphonyKids, Nu Deco’s Imagination Series with Sam Hyken, and Carnegie Hall’s Link-Up that have enriched the lives of children across United States and abroad.
 His musical mentors included esteemed teacher of conductors Gustav Meier, as well as Robert Spano and the Kurt Masur.
 Jacomo is a graduate of the famed conducting programs of both the Peabody Institute and Aspen Music Festival.
-Bairos also received his Bachelors of Music form The Juilliard School.
+Bairos also received his Bachelors of Music from The Juilliard School.

 DANIEL K. BALTZEGAR